 Physical therapy that includes swimming, stretching, walking, and balancing exercises can help with coordination and slow the damage.

 Family support is important.
 It helps to openly discuss your feelings.
 Self-help groups are available in many communities.
-Try physical therapy as needed.

 Medical history questions may include:

-Tests that may be done include:
+Tests that may be ordered include:

 Uncontrolled movements; Involuntary body movements; Body movements - uncontrollable; Dyskinesia; Athetosis; Myoclonus; Ballismus

 Jankovic J, Lang AE.
 Movement disorders: diagnosis and assessment.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 23.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.Bradley’' Neurology in Clinical Practice.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.